 - Common Examples of Shadow IT

 - Understanding the Impact of Shadow IT

 - Develop a Strategy for Shadow IT

 As more employees work from home, the threat of Shadow IT is only getting larger.
 Employees use their personal email addresses to conduct business.
 The use of unsanctioned personal devices for work is on the rise (also known as bring-your-own-devices or BYOD).
-SaaS applications that your IT department does not know about and does not control might be the biggest shadow IT threat of all.

 What Is Shadow IT?

 Shadow IT refers to information technology systems, devices, services, software, and applications that employees use without approval from the IT department.

 In other words, this catchall term covers any solution not known about and managed by the organization’s IT department.
 Physical devices like personal phones, flash drives, laptops, and backup drives can all pose threats.
 Even classical licensed software can be shadow IT, but most unauthorized software products are SaaS applications.